Last Update: September 2023. Previous version

 - research and develop new product offerings and services (Lawful Basis: performance of our contract with you and necessary for our legitimate interests);

-- manage and conduct our business and the services we provide to our Customers (Lawful Basis: performance of our contract with you and necessary for our legitimate interests);
+- manage and conduct our business and the services we provide to our Customers or end users (Lawful Basis: performance of our contract with you and necessary for our legitimate interests);

 - make sure our website works properly, including debugging, to be able to deliver you its content, for DDOS mitigation on our website, and improving our website and performing statistical analyses (Lawful Basis: necessary for our legitimate interests);